xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 Test one or more true/false flags--the game has 128 boolean variables.
 If all conditions are matched then the following code--up to the next sENDIF or sELSE--is executed.
 If not then if there is an sELSE then that is executed.
 Variables span from `wScriptFlags.0` to `wScriptFlags0F.7`.
 Their condition can be inverted by prepending an exclamation point (`!`).
 Multiple variables can be tested by comma (`,`) separating them.

 ### 09 - sIF_EQUIPED
-Check whether one or more items, spells, or equipement are currently selected.
+Check whether one or more items, spells, or equipment are currently selected.
 This checks weapons equipped to the A button, items and spells selected for B button use, and the Armor, Helmet, and Shield currently equipped.

 ### 0a - sIF_INVENTORY
-Check whether one or more items, spells, or equipement are possessed by the player.
+Check whether one or more items, spells, or equipment are possessed by the player.

 ### 0b - sIF_TRIGGERED_ON_BY
 Used by scripts for doors, stairs, switch plates and similar.
-These are called with the "collison flags" for the player, NPC, or enemy (but not projectiles) when they are entered.
+These are called with the "collision flags" for the player, NPC, or enemy (but not projectiles) when they are entered.

-These values have a type in the high nibble and the low nibble controls more fine-grained interacitons.
+These values have a type in the high nibble and the low nibble controls more fine-grained interactions.
 The types currently in use are:
 - 8 - Used for the player traveling between rooms (`$81`) and empty chests dropped by enemies (`$87`).
 This is also for any NPCs that run a script (rather than enemies which damage the player) when touched.
 - 9 - This is for enemies.
 There are two unused scripts that use this.
 - a - Inanimate snowmen and open chests are `$a9`.
 These are commonly used in pushing puzzles.
 - c - The player.
-Normal state is `$c9` but during damage knockback/invulnerablity it changes to `$c1`.
+Normal state is `$c9` but during damage knock-back/invulnerability it changes to `$c1`.
 There were bugs in the original releases due to not matching `$c1`.
 - e - Chocobo is `$e1`.
 - f - Chocobot is `$f1` and Chocoboat (Chocobot on water) is `$f5`.